sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 At this point, you have two options: bottom-up discovery of how the types are used, or top-down documentation of what the types should be.

-Bottom-up discovery, which is what I'll show below, has the advantage that you will end up with zero compile errors afterward.
+Bottom-up discovery, which is you'll see below, has the advantage that you will end up with zero compile errors afterward.
 But it doesn't scale well; when a type is used throughout a large project, the chances of it being *mis*used are pretty high.